LucasJMO/E6Plus/classes/Barbarian.md

 **Greater Fast Movement**: Add +10 to land speed, this stacks with the bonus from fast movement.

-**Improved Healing**: A 5th level barbarian gains an enhancement to their natural healing abilities.
-For every 15 minutes a barbarian spends out of combat they recover 1 hitpoint.
+**Improved Healing**: A 4th level barbarian gains an enhancement to their natural healing abilities.
+For every 60 minutes a barbarian spends out of combat they recover 1 hitpoint.
 This is in addition to hitpoints regained via other methods (resting for example).
+If the barbarian already has improved healing from some outher source they gain greater improved healing instead.

+**Greater Improved Healing**: A 6th level barbarian's healing improves even further, letting them recover 1 hitpoint for every 30 minutes spent out of combat.
+This is not in addition to the healing from Improved Healing, so a 6th level barbarian recovers 2 hitpoints per hour spent out of combat.